markushelminen/Uni-Exercises/Palvelut/workspace/README.md

 A school project made with Python + Django and JavaScript in C9 IDE.

 A search service where you can filter services like bars and restaurants near you with help from google maps.
+Made as a group project with Mikko Moisio, Jaakko Kangas and Janne Heilimä, but I and Janne made most of the heavy lifting.